Radhe Shyam: Plot

-In 1978 Italy, Vikramaditya aka Aditya is a world-renowned palmist.
+In 1978 Italy, Vikramaditya aka Aditya is a young world-renowned astrologer.
 After having read the palm of the Prime Minister Indira Gandhi and mentioned about The Emergency (India), he runs to Rome.
 Dubbed as the "Einstein of palmistry," he is a disciple of the saint Paramahamsa.
-Aditya does not believe in romantic relationships, but instantly falls for Dr. Prerana, a beautiful and clumsy young doctor.
+Aditya was a playboy, who does not believe in romantic relationships.
+But he instantly falls for Dr. Prerana, a gorgeous and clumsy young doctor.
 They meet on a train but separate thereafter.
-One day, Adityanath reads the palm of Anand Rajput, an aspiring politician and businessman.
-When Aditya predicts that Rajput cannot be a politician, Rajput's men chase him which results in him having an accident.
+One day, Vikramaditya reads the palm of Anand Rajput, an aspiring politician, who is the only son of a well-known Indian businessman.
+Aditya predicts that Rajput cannot be a politician and his fait is to be the heir of his father's business.
+This leads Rajput's men to chase Adithya, which results in him having an accident.
 He is admitted into the hospital where Prerana works and is treated there.
 After recovering, Aditya proposes to Prerana to be in a flirtationship with him.
 Prerana, however feels insulted and leaves town but Aditya follows her all the way.
 She accepts his proposal and they begin to date.
 Prerana's uncle, Dean Chakravarthy, however, asks her not to develop any deep feelings toward Aditya.

-When Aditya and Prerana are traveling on a train, a stranger requests him to read the palm of his daughter, Tara, an aspiring archer.
+When Aditya and Prerana are travelling on a train, a stranger requests him to read the palm of his daughter, Tara, an aspiring archer.
 He predicts that she does not have any future in sports, and she should instead focus on education.
 Amazed by Aditya's skill, everyone in the coach ask for predictions by showing their palm but Aditya hesitantly gets down along with Prerana.
-However, he realizes that everyone on the train is destined for immediate death.
+However, he realises that everyone on the train is destined for immediate death.
 He chases the train to stop it but in vain.
 Later that evening, the train meets an accident, leading to several casualties.
 Prerana, who starts to believe in palmistry, asks Aditya to read her palm.
 He predicts that she would have a long life with a bright future but she faints immediately with a bleeding nose.
-Prerana is admitted to the hospital where her uncle, who is also a doctor, reveals that she is suffering from an incurable tumor and may die within months.
+Prerana is admitted to the hospital where her uncle, who is also a doctor, reveals that she is suffering from an incurable tumour and may die within months.
 Aditya disagrees since he predicted otherwise but is expelled from the hospital.